 Third Level Domain names are created from second-level domains.
 It can be used for setting up individual domains for specific purposes, i.e., a domain for web access and one for mail, or a separate website for a special purpose, e.g., yoursite.blogspot.com

 Do you want to buy a domain name today?

 You can also check if your domain name is available with the widget below.
 I hope the domain name you are looking for will be available.

 A domain name is very affordable.
 It ranges between $1 to $30, depending on the domain name you need and the domain registrar you are buying from.

-A standard dot com (.com) domain cost between $8 to $12, dot org (.org) may cost almost the same price.
+A standard dot com (.com) domain costs between $8 to $12, and dot org (.org) may cost almost the same price.

 In most cases, the dot net (.net) is always a bit more expensive.
-The special domain name like the dot ai (.ai) and dot biz(.biz) may be much more costly.
+A special domain name like dot ai (.ai) and dot biz(.biz) may be much more costly.